 4.6 Scrutinising and Shortlisting

-The same selection panel should both short list and interview the candidate.
+The same selection panel should short list and interview the candidate.
 At least one member of the panel should have undertaken safe recruitment and selection training.

 - All application forms should be scrutinised to ensure: